SiFli SDK RF Test Guide

 } bt_ns_test_mode_rx_para_t;

-3.4 FinSH flow example
+3.4 FinSH Flow Example

 msh > bt_rftest bttx # ch8, DH5, 339B, PRBS9, pwr=10 (fixed parameters)

-... the tester measures TX power and frequency offset (10-30 s) ...
+... instrument measures TX power and frequency offset (10–30 s) ...

-msh > bt_rftest btstop # stop TX
+msh > bt_rftest btstop # Stop TX

 msh > bt_rftest btrx # ch0, DH1 receive